rrovetto/USGov-OpenDataOntology/README.md

 # The U.S. Government Open Data Ontology

 ### Scope
-The scope of the U.S. Government Open Data activities, specifically as described at data.gov.
+The scope of the U.S. Government Open Data activities, specifically as described at [this official website](https://data.gov).
 The content of the [User Guide](https://data.gov/user-guide/) is relevant.
 The scope is subject to revision.

 ### Purpose
 * To support the U.S. Government Open Data activities, by developing an ontology and determining if it can help with data access and management in those activities